 HMNZS Rotoiti was handed over to the RNZN at Portsmouth and entered service with the RNZN on 6 June 1949.
-Rotoiti completed two tours off the Korean Peninsula October 1950 to November 1951 and January 1952 to March 1953.
-Her duties consisted of providing shore bombardments, patrolling, and landing raiding parties as she did in August 1951 when two prisoners were taken.
+Rotoiti completed two tours off the Korean Peninsula – October 1950 to November 1951 and January 1952 to March 1953.
+Her duties consisted of providing shore bombardments, patrolling and landing raiding parties, including one in August 1951 when two prisoners were captured.

 Class: Loch-class frigate